 In English:

-SCANN (Social Cognition & Affective Neurosciences in Neurodegeneration) is a team of the Lille Neuroscience & Cognition institute (Inserm Research Unit 1172), based at Lille, France.
-It is part of the INTERACTIONS lab (INTEgrative Research in AffectIve, CogniTIve and sOcial NeuroSciences) directed by Drs.
-M. Bertoux & F. D'Hondt.
+Social Cognition & Affective Neurosciences in Neurodegeneration (SCANN) is a research group within the Lille Neuroscience & Cognition Center (Inserm) and the Memory Resource and Research Center (CMRR) at Lille University Hospital (CHU de Lille), based in Lille, France.
+The group is part of the Inserm team “INTERACTIONS” (INTEgrative Research in AffectIve, CogniTIve and sOcial NeuroSciences), directed by Drs.
+M. Bertoux and F. D’Hondt.

 SCANN relies on different methodological approaches from experimental & social psychology, theoretical & clinical neuropsychology, data-driven statistics, artifical intelligence, and brain imaging, with both neurotypical participants and patients with focal brain lesion or, more frequently, patients with a neuro-evolutive condition.